 When the pork’s cooked, set it aside on a warm plate and add the garlic and sage to the pan.
 Fry in the residual oil and butter until the garlic turns a lovely nutty brown.
 Now add the marsala.

-Bubble up the wine for a couple of minutes, stirring in the garlic, sage and the pan juices, just to cook out the alcohol, and then stir in the remaining butter.
+Bubble up for a couple of minutes, stirring in the garlic, sage and the pan juices, just to cook out the alcohol, and then stir in the remaining butter.
 When it’s melted, return the pork to the pan, and coat it with the sauce.

 Serve at once with some sautéed vegetables or a green salad.